dweber019/apicurio-registry-artifact-operator/README.md

 This implementation takes the openAPI definition of the Apicurio Registry API and converts the definition into a golang client SDK.
 On `reconciliation` the client SDK will be used to represent the CRD defined state in the Registry.

+## Behavior
+### Versioning
+The version of the Apicurio registry don't correspond to the version in the content (e.g. OpenAPI version).
+Apicurio will look at the content and decides by itself.
+The API is configured with [RETURN_OR_UPDATE](https://www.apicur.io/registry/docs/apicurio-registry/1.3.3.Final/assets-attachments/registry-rest-api.htm#operation/createArtifact).

+> If you like to have control over the version yourself, it's suggested you create a artifact for each version.

+### Deletion
+If you delete a CRD the operator will not delete the artifact as it's possible that other parties rely on your artifact.
+If you like physically delete the artifact you can do so by setting the metadata annotation `apicurio.artifact.operator/force-delete: "true"`.

 ## Development
 For development you should use `minikube` or any other possible kubernetes compatible implementation, as advised by the operator-sdk framework.